michalrakoczy10clouds/sdk/README.md

 ### User margin accounts

-A user's state is represented by a `CrossMarginAccount` in the Zeta program.
+A user's state is represented by a `CrossMarginAccount` in the deriverse program.
 This is one account for all assets.

 It stores all the state related to a user's balance, open orders and positions.